intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 Update the Secret Provisioning container image with the TensorFlow Serving container's SGX measurements.
 This creates an updated Secret Provisioning container image with an updated tag::

    cd <cczoo_base_dir>/cczoo/tensorflow-serving-cluster/tensorflow-serving/docker/secret_prov/patches/secret_prov_pf
-   ./update_sgx_measurements.sh <secret_prov_repo:tag>
+   ./update_sgx_measurements.sh <tensorflow_serving:secret_prov_server_tag>

-This will create a new Secret Provisioning container image with "-updated" appended to its tag.
+This will create a new Secret Provisioning container image with "_updated" appended to its tag.

 6. Run Secret Provisioning Container